xuetf/KDD_CUP_2020_Debiasing_Rush/README.md

 ndcg_50_half=7.204266548156738
 ```

 From the above evaluation, we can see the significant effectiveness of SR-GNN.
+In fact,
+The online submission of single SR-GNN result outperforms Full-CF (i.e., the full-click data enhance SR-GNN more than Full-CF).

 You can reproduce these results by modifying the ```mode='offline'``` in code/conf.py
 and run ```python3 code/sr_gnn_main.py``` and ```python3 code/recall_main.py```  in sequence.